rvantonder/CryptOSS/README.md

 opam pin add github https://github.com/rvantonder/ocaml-github.git
 ```

-Then: come back to this repository and do `make`.
+Then type `make` in this repository.
 The scripts and command-line utilities should now work.
 Let's step through the possible uses.

-### Recreating the MSR data set
+### Recreating the MSR data set from the raw data

 Create a directory called `datastore`.
 Download and untar the [raw data file](https://zenodo.org/record/2595588/files/raw-data-2018-01-21-to-2019-02-04.tar.gz?download=1) in this directory.
 In the toplevel of this repository, run `./pipeline.sh <N>`, where `N` is the number of parallel jobs (this speeds up processing).
 You can ignore any warnings/errors.
 Once finished, you'll have generated `.csv` files in the toplevel directory.